gsantopaolo/sentinel-AI/docs/connector.md

 ## Core Functionality: Data Ingestion and Normalization

 The connector service is an event-driven component that reacts to polling requests from the [`scheduler` service](./scheduler.md).
-For now, it simulates data fetching and normalization by generating fake news events.
+In the current **proof-of-concept** it uses Playwright + headless Chromium to fetch the landing page URL (`config.url`) and extracts `<a>` links as candidate news items.
+A lightweight Postgres table (`processed_items`) is used to avoid re-publishing the same link twice.

+> ⚠️ **Not production-ready** – the scraper is intentionally naïve: no pagination, no JS login, no cookie handling, no rate-limiting, and it relies on simple heuristics (`len(text) > 25`, link starts with `http`).
+It is good enough to demonstrate the end-to-end pipeline but will need hardening for real-world news sites.

 ### 1. Reacting to Poll Requests (`poll.source`)

 When a `poll.source` event is received, the connector acknowledges the message.
 This event contains information about the source to be polled.
 The service then proceeds to simulate the data fetching and normalization process.

-### 2. Generating Fake News (Placeholder for Real Scraping)

-Currently, the connector service generates a fake news event for each `poll.source` request.
-This serves as a placeholder for the actual data scraping and normalization logic that would be implemented in a real-world scenario.
-The fake news is structured as a `RawEvent` Protobuf message.
+### 2. Scraping with Playwright (Current Logic)

+1. Opens the URL in headless Chromium (timeout 15 s).
+2. Collects all anchors with an `href` attribute.
+3. Filters out short labels and non-http links.
+4. For each new link, stores a `(source_id, url)` row in `processed_items` and publishes a minimal `RawEvent` (title, timestamp, source).

+If Playwright fails to load the page (network error, 4xx, etc.) the connector logs the error and NAKs the message so JetStream can redeliver.

 ### 3. Publishing Raw Events (`raw.events`)